-A thermoelectric unit works by supplying a massive fossil fuels into a pressure cooker that connects to a spinning tennis ball unit.
+It is a thermoelectric unit that works by supplying a massive fossil fuels into a pressure cooker that connects to a spinning tennis ball unit.
 A tennis ball unit is a turbine with 3 slits (plaster or Metallic).
-When the steam is produced as a result of burning fossil fuels, it will impart energy towards the rotor of the turbine .
+When the steam is produced as a result of burning fossil fuels, it will impart energy towards the rotor of the turbine.
 The turbine can move the shaft of the generator to produce electricity.
-This is not an economical idea becasue a huge amount of fossil fuels are burnt to produce the steam.
-However, this can be a decent idea if there are plenty of fossil fuel resources.
+However, this is not an economical idea because a huge amount of fossil fuels are burnt to produce the steam.

 2. Hydropower Plants

-It is also one of the popular methods of generating electricity in India.
+It is also one of the traditional methods of generating electricity in India.
 Around 25% of energy in India is fulfilled by hydropower plants.
-With the advent of nuclear plants, solar power sources, and the poor monsoon, the popularity of the hydropower plant has reduced.
-Hydropower plants convert mechanical energy ( forceful waterfall ) into electric energy.
-The turbines are forcefully hit by the waterfall from top resulting in the conversion of energy.
-The drawback of hydroelectric plants is that, if there is no rain, they don't work.
-However, hydroelectricity is a renewable source and the water in the reservoir bound to get refilled by the rain during monsoon.
+With the advent of nuclear plants, solar power sources, the popularity of the hydropower plant has diminished.
+Hydropower plants convert mechanical energy (forceful waterfall) into electric energy.
+The turbines are forcefully hit by the waterfall from top resulting in the conversion of mechanical energy into the electrical energy.
+The drawback of hydroelectric plants is that, they work only if there is enough rain along with a high force of water.
+Fortunately, hydroelectricity is a renewable source as the same water can be reused if the unit is planned properly.

 A hydro-power turbine, mage source-Wiki images